angelomaia/NIR_RF_Prediction_R/README.md

 <h2 align="center">Random Forest prediction of elemental concentrations from soil NIR spectra</h1>

-Near-infrared (NIR) spectroscopy is an alternative analytical method which can be implemented using regression models for prediction.
+Near-infrared (NIR) spectroscopy is an alternative analytical method which can be implemented for the estimation of elemental concentrations using regression models for prediction.

-In this present work, Random Forest (RF) machine learning model was used for prediction.

-In this repository I bring my own R script for prediction of soil elemental concentrations from NIR spectra using RF, comprising an example dataset and the outputs of the script.
+In this repository I provide my own R script for prediction of soil elemental concentrations from NIR spectra using Random Forest regression, comprising an example dataset and the outputs of the script.

 ```
 The script implements the modeling procedure in the following steps: